altocodenl/tagaway/readme.md

 ### Todo alpha

 - Client
-   - Upload: remove view, make it popup, autotag while uploading, show progress as % on browse.
+   - Make upload as popup, optional tags while uploading.
    - Issue with lastModified being undefined and file being considered as field (only on macs?)
    - Retry is broken?

 - Server
-   - Emails from corporate account.
    - Wordpress.

 ### Todo beta